 - Yield: 1 quart jar 1x

 - Method: Fermented

 - 1/4 cup of starter (see notes)

-- 1 tbsp non-iodized salt
+- 1 Tbsp salt

-- Store in the fridge for up to 2 weeks.
+- Store the pickled eggs in the fridge, and enjoy within 2 weeks.